 Video marketing has become an essential way for medical practices to attract more patients and build a reputation.
 One of the key elements of your medical practice video marketing strategy is the types of videos you create.
-In this article, we’ll explore 16 different types of videos that physicians should be creating to promote their practice.
+This article will explore 16 types of videos that physicians should be created to promote their practice.

 These videos should provide an introduction from your physicians to establish authority and build trust with the patient.
 The best videos will also build empathy with patients.
 Try to keep them under 2 minutes, and make sure every physician in your practice has a video.